tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 PvD Additional Information is required to contain the "identifier", "expires", and "prefixes" keys.
 For proxy PvDs as defined in this document, the "identifier" MUST match the hostname of the HTTP proxy.
-The "prefixes" array SHOULD be empty by default.
+The "prefixes" array MUST be empty by default for cases when the PvD identifier is not provided by a Router Advertisement as defined in {{PVDDATA}}.

 ## Discovery via HTTPS/SVCB Records {#svcparamkey}